 1.God doesn’t need me but he loves to use me.

-Often when I am serving in a ministry I consider myself irreplaceable in that spot.
-I am carrying responsibilities God didn’t even give me.
-Responsibilities that should remain resting on His shoulders instead of mine.
-I often tend to tap into that lie of the enemy that God needs me to achieve something.
-Like God is dependend on me!
-Truth is that God can do what He wants to do with or without me.
-He actually doesn’t need me but in his great love and mercy he loves to use me for His purposes if I am available to him.
+Often when I am serving in a ministry, I consider myself irreplaceable in that spot.
+I am carrying responsibilities God didn’t even give me, responsibilities that should remain resting on His shoulders instead of mine.
+I often tend to tap into that lie of the enemy that God needs me to achieve something, like God is dependent on me!
+Truth is that God can do what He wants with or without me.
+He actually doesn’t need me but in his great love and mercy He loves to use me for His purposes if I am available to Him.

 2. Missions is not about any achievement but about love and obedience.

 In the end it truly all comes down to one thing: love.
 This is what Paul already summarized: “For whatever we do, we do because Christ’s love compels us.”
 (2. Corinthians 5:14)